 By 1956 my elder brother who was four years older than me, had been out of the RAF for only a year as he had opted for a three year term, having done that to receive more pay and technical training than he would have received as a National Serviceman.
 He seemed to have almost enjoyed his service during which he had been able to buy two motorbikes, latterly replaced by a rather ancient car.
 Accordingly, influenced by his experiences I decided that when the time came I would also 'sign on for three'.

 To some degree I might have looked forward to the prospect of this great adventure which would take me out of the rather sheltered life I had led thereto before, but my brother of course took huge delight in recounting endless anecdotes regarding the future indignities in prospect.
-Thus a few weeks later the contents of another buff envelope caused me great misgivings.
+Thus a few weeks later the contents of another buff envelope (similar to the one shown on the left) caused me great misgivings.
 I gave the required week's notice to my employers, Messrs.
 Russell Acott, and one day early in June, feeling quite sick with apprehension, I duly returned to the Government Buildings and became one of a group of about a dozen required to travel together by rail to Bedford.
 We ambled across Oxford to the LMS station and boarded a short train which although clanking as slowly and as gently as it could from village to village in an almost apologetic manner, could not prevent us from eventually arriving at our destination.
 A blue RAF bus awaited our arrival and that of other small bands of nervous young men as various trains delivered them from every corner of Britain.